 - Provide for the long-term protection and preservation of the areas' wilderness character under a principle of nondegradation.
 Nature will be the primary influence and human works will be minimal and substantially unnoticeable.
 The areas' natural condition, opportunities for solitude and primitive and unconfined types of recreation, and any ecological, geological, or other features of scientific, educational, scenic, or historical values present will be managed so that they will remain unimpaired. - Repair where possible degradation from past nonconforming uses that have diminished wilderness character. - Manage the wilderness areas for the use and enjoyment of visitors in a manner that will leave the areas unimpaired for future use and enjoyment as wilderness.
 Human use will be managed so visitors will have opportunities to experience solitude, remoteness, challenge, self-sufficiency, and discovery as appropriate in wilderness.
-Wilderness character and wilderness resources will be dominant in all management decisions where a choice must be made between preservation of wilderness character and visitor use. - Manage cultural resources in the wilderness areas so they will be preserved and appreciated through appropriate protection, research, education,
+Wilderness character and wilderness resources will be dominant in all management decisions where a choice

-- monitoring, and treatment methods and techniques. - Promote and perpetuate public and managers' awareness of, and appreciation for, wilderness character, resources, and ethics through interpretation and education.
+- must be made between preservation of wilderness character and visitor use. - Manage cultural resources in the wilderness areas so they will be preserved and appreciated through appropriate protection, research, education, monitoring, and treatment methods and techniques. - The wilderness areas will be managed using Leave No Trace principles, ethics, and values, as directed by NPS and BLM policies and by the 2009 Memorandum of Understanding with the Leave No Trace Center for Outdoor Ethics. - Promote and perpetuate public and managers' awareness of, and appreciation for, wilderness character, resources, and ethics through interpretation and education.
 To foster a better understanding and awareness of wilderness preservation issues and goals, managers will work with other agencies, institutions, governments, tribal governments, and the public. - Manage the wilderness areas using the minimum tools and equipment necessary to successfully, safely, and economically accomplish the objective.
 The chosen tools and equipment should be the ones that least degrade wilderness values temporarily or permanently. - Manage nonconforming but accepted uses permitted by the Wilderness Act and subsequent laws in a manner that will prevent unnecessary or undue degradation of the areas' wilderness character.
 Nonconforming uses are the exception rather than the rule; therefore, emphasis is placed on maintaining wilderness character. - Manage the NPS and BLM portions of the wilderness to provide a maximum amount of management consistency across administrative boundaries.
 Where possible, management, including any regulation of visitor uses, will appear seamless to the public.
 Where differences in agency management occur, the plan will endeavor to use recognizable natural features instead of agency boundaries to demark differing management prescriptions (as allowed by law, regulation, or policy).
 The National Park Service and Bureau of Land Management will assist one another in wilderness management activities including education and public outreach, emergency management, law enforcement, and monitoring.